AlejandroJRosales/AIEcosystemArena/README.md

 pyinstaller --onefile --add-data "assets;assets" --add-data "assets\config;assets\config" main.py
 ```

 The final executable will be `dist\main.exe`.
-The executable works with arguments for setting simulation size/`level` like so:
+The executable works with arguments for setting simulation `level` like so:

 ```
-./main.exe --level=Large
+./main.exe --size=Large
 ```

 ## Dependencies